 5. Forget about Taking a Deduction for Legal Fees – Probably

 This one gets kind of complicated.
-A legal separation or pending divorce can rack up legal fees and court costs — neither of which are eligible for a tax deduction.
+A legal separation or pending divorce can rack up legal fees and court costs — neither of which is eligible for a tax deduction.
 It used to be that you could claim legal fees related to alimony or spousal support, because they were a part of producing or collecting income.
-You were entitled to claim that as one of your deductions, if the total of your itemized deductions exceeded 2 percent of adjusted gross income.
+You were entitled to claim that as one of your deductions if the total of your itemized deductions exceeded 2 percent of adjusted gross income.

 4. Track Medical Bills and Expenses